-These are some of the flashcards that I made for an art history class I was enrolled in.
-We studied Western artwork from the 18th-early 20th century with an emphasis on Neoclassicism, Romanticism, Colonialism, Imperialism, Orientalism, and political, economic, and social factors that contribute to the making of modern art.
+These are some of the index card flash cards that I made to study for an art history class I was enrolled in.
+We studied Western artwork from the 18th century to the early 20th century with an emphasis on Neoclassicism, Romanticism, Colonialism, Imperialism, Orientalism, and the political, economic, and social factors that contribute to the making of modern art.
 These are put in chronological order and span the years 1731-1806.

 Jean Simeon Chardin "Attributes of the Sciences" (1731), Oil on canvas